BoboTiG/osiris/README.md

 - `subject`: The email subject.
 - `ua`: The user-agent used to send the email.

+Also all email headers are available under their "sanitized" form.
+For instance, if you have a Gandi.net account and would like to filter out emails on the [X-GND-Status]() headers, you would use such rule:

+    gandi_commercial =
+        x_gnd_status == "mce"
+        delete

+The original header can be found in the lowercase form, and underscores are replaced with dashes: `X-GND-Status` -> `x_gnd_status`.

 Each field containing email ID can have the following format:

 - `john@doe.com`